LeadSpend/api-v2/README.md

-LeadSpend API V2 Documentation
+Email Validate API V2 Documentation
 --------------------

 A-1.
 OVERVIEW
 --------------------

-The LeadSpend Validation Platform provides real-time and batch validation of email addresses.
+The Email Validation Platform provides real-time and batch validation of email addresses.
 The platform is accessible via a RESTful web service as well as an automated FTP service, as described in Parts B and C of this specification, respectively.